 Preparing mind and body for success

 The techniques we teach are proven strategies and tools of breathing, relaxation and visualisation.
-They all work perfectly to support the physiology of Mother’s birthing body.
+They all work perfectly to support the physiology of the mother’s birthing body.

 We are preparing the mind and body for success in the same way that sports professionals would prepare for their big event.

-While many Dads-to-be might be literally “dragged” along for their first session, they are usually the biggest advocates afterwards, and often provide many referalls to the course.
+While many Dads-to-be might be literally “dragged” along for their first session, they are usually the biggest advocates afterwards, and often provide many referals to the course.